+Over the past 30 years, the Budapest Festival Orchestra has become a regular guest at the world’s most significant and prestigious concert halls.
+Whether in New York, London or Istanbul, they are always welcomed with open arms.
+However, for Iván Fischer and the musicians of the BFO, the priority is to allow Hungarian audiences – of all ages and social strata, living under any circumstance – to enjoy their music.
 Because of that, we try to involve those who are not part of our regular audience, and who cannot make it to the concert halls.
 They include disadvantaged young people, who are neither familiar with nor have access to classical music; disabled children who would have to make great efforts to visit a concert; the elderly, who often find that hearing a violin played live is the best medicine; families who cannot afford to buy tickets; new mothers who don’t have the time and the energy to attend concerts; as well as church communities and inhabitants of small towns and villages.

-In 2015 we decided that we shouldn’t just visit disadvantaged regions, but give the chance to those who live there to come to Budapest and create an important and grand event together.
+To this end, the Festival Orchestra organises three Community Weeks a season.
+They see our chamber ensembles playing in nursing homes, childcare institutions, schools, churches and synagogues.
+We decided that we shouldn’t just visit disadvantaged regions, but give the chance to those who live there to come to Budapest and create an important and grand event together.
 That is why we created the Dancing on the Square project; this year once again, hundreds of disadvantaged young people will become heroes for the day as they dance to the orchestra’s music in Heroes’ Square (Hősök tere).
 We believe that music can build special relationships among people, and we work to enable as many as possible to experience the positive effects of music.
-Let’s share the joy of discovery!
+Let’s share the joy of discovery.

 Dates of the upcoming Community Weeks:

 9-15 September 2017